xulman/mastodon-sciview-take2/README.md

 - Whether the controls panel should be opened right away (if not, one can always open it later, usually with Ctrl+I).
 - Which pixel data channel should be used for the volumetric pixel display in sciview.

-Afterwards, the right-hand side dialog opens and asks:
+Afterward, the right-hand side dialog opens and asks:
 - Which resolution level, from the chosen pixel data channel, should be used.

-Since pixel data can be additionally, on-the-fly copied and modified (e.g., when the in-painting is in effect), it is advisable to start first with the lowest resolution available, and potentially reopen again with higher resolution later if the data-size and performance of your system is handling everything smoothly.
+Since pixel data can be additionally, on-the-fly copied and modified (e.g., when the in-painting is in effect), it is advisable to start first with the lowest resolution available, and potentially reopen again with higher resolution later if the data size and performance of your system are handling everything smoothly.

 ## Displayed content
-When sciview is started, it displays chosen pixel data via volumetric rendering, the spheres (referred to as *SPOTS*), and orientation axes (with the meaning that red, green, and blue point in the positive directions of the x-, y-, and z-axis, respectively).
+When sciview is started, it displays chosen pixel data via volumetric rendering, the spheres (referred to as *SPOTS*), and orientation axes (with the meaning that red, green, and blue point in the positive directions of the *Mastodon* x-, y-, and z-axis, respectively).

 One can (temporarily) hide some of the displayed content or alter its appearance by using the functionalities of sciview itself.